 An example of a resume for people with disability is not difficult to make as some of you might think.
-Though disabled persons have limitations in performing certain jobs, they can still be productive and effective in accomplishing various tasks as a normal individual.
+Though disabled persons have limits in performing certain jobs, they can still be productive and effective in accomplishing various tasks as a normal individual.

 What Should You Highlight?

-While there are occupations that are really not applicable for most disabled persons like you, still, there are a lot more jobs that suit your competence and ability.
+While there are jobs that are really not applicable for most disabled persons like you, still, there are a lot more jobs that suit your competence and ability.
 Besides considering a job that fits your potentials, you should also believe in yourself and in your capacity to do great things.
 In short, if you think that your disability will not affect your job performance, then you should go for the gold and apply for the post.

 Indeed, resume writing tips for people with disability should not undervalue one’s capacities.
 Your resume must be a reflection of your strong determination to get the job and to prove yourself to others.

 Though the decision to disclose or conceal your disability depends on you, you should still carefully evaluate your status before any potential employer.
 If you think the employer is considerable, then inform them.
 But if you think that it will affect your advantage and qualifications in getting the job, then you must postpone mentioning it in your resume.
 Just wait until your application is picked out.